BibliothecaDAO/master-scroll-v3/pages/game/food.md

 # Food

+> Food plays an essential role in the effective management of an empire.
+As the number of buildings and battalions within a Realm increases, so too does the demand for food.
+By providing their battalions with sufficient sustenance across their Realms, Realm Lords can boost their vitality and overall performance.
+To allocate food throughout a Realm, Realm Lords are required to convert it into storehouses.
+Food can be produced and cultivated by Realm Lords themselves, or alternatively, it can be purchased from the Automated Market Maker (AMM).
+This strategic distribution of food is crucial for maintaining a thriving and successful empire.

 ## What is Food

 Food comes in two forms. $WHEAT and $FISH.
 You have two options to get food in Eternum.
 Buy it from the market or grow it.